-- is your brand’s visibility, influence and authority being enhanced, and is this leading to offline opportunities such as speaking engagements and boardroom presentations around the topics you want to be known for?
+- Is your brand's visibility, influence and authority being enhanced, and is this leading to offline opportunities, such as speaking engagements and boardroom presentations around the topics you want to be known for?

 Choosing the right monitoring and measurement tools

-There is no shortage of (free and paid-for) platforms and tools available to monitor, analyse and measure your social media and content marketing activity.
+There's no shortage of (free and paid-for) platforms and tools available to monitor, analyse and measure your social media and content marketing activity.

 - Google Analytics: measure your website and blog traffic

-- Twitter search: provides Twitter intelligence
+- Twitter Analytics: provides Twitter intelligence

 - Facebook Insights: the channels in-built analytics